andikrueger/AzureCP/Install-AzureCP.md

     Check if assemblies in the directory specified are present in the GAC, and add them if not.
 .DESCRIPTION
     This script needs to be executed each time you install/update AzureCP, on all SharePoint servers that do not run SharePoint service “Microsoft SharePoint Foundation Web Application”.
-    Set $assemblies to the path where AzureCP.wsp was unzipped .LINK
+    Set $assemblies to the path where 'AzureCP-XXXX-dependencies.zip' was unzipped .LINK
     https://yvand.github.io/AzureCP/Install-AzureCP.html
 #>